This post is part of my 2022 Word Project. You can read what that’s about here.

 I know from years of telling people my boring dreams and listening to them tell me theirs that I am not alone.
 Which makes you wonder, how did our brains evolve to be afraid of the terrifying nothingness in our heads?

 I do remember my very first nightmare.
-I don’t remember how old I was, but it had to be younger that 9, because we were living in our Bronx apartment.
+I don’t remember how old I was, but it had to be younger than 9, because we were living in our Bronx apartment.
 Our landlords owned a farm somewhere “upstate”, or so I’d been told.
 I had never seen this farm or any evidence of this farm, unless a scarecrow on a hay bale outside the front door in the fall counts.

 But I did have a nightmare about it.
 In the nightmare, a cow was coming toward me, very slowly at cow-speed, and I was cornered in our apartment.
 The end.